Find a Virtual Assistant (Without Creating More Work for Yourself)

-- Managing maintenance requests.
-The right property management VA understands your software and the industry.
+Managing maintenance requests.
+The right property management VA understands your software and the property management business.
 They can receive maintenance requests, speak with tenants to understand the problem, then schedule contractors to deliver prompt repairs.

-- Various administrative day-to-day tasks.
+Various administrative day-to-day tasks.
 Property management virtual assistant tasks don't have to be strictly "property management."
-A VA can improve internal business operations, maintain complex schedules, and manage the administrative support that supports the growth of your business.
+A virtual contractor can improve internal business operations, maintain complex schedules, and manage the administrative support that supports the growth of your business.

-- Marketing for rental properties.
-Creating listings and posting them on rental search websites are excellent tasks for a property management VA!
+Marketing for rental properties.
+Creating listings and posting them on rental search websites are excellent tasks for a property management virtual assistant!

 Balancing your management style between micromanaging and being too "hands-off" will come as you learn to trust your VA to handle everything on their plate.
 When hiring a property management virtual assistant, they would be able to work independently while staying on-task and meeting deadlines.
 However, it's essential to check in and make sure your VA meets your expectations—without spending too much of your valuable time checking in on their progress.

-The goal of hiring a VA is to increase productivity while managing workloads for your team (including yours)!
-When you micro-manage, you lose the free time you should gain with an effective virtual assistant on your team.
+The goal of choosing a VA as an independent contractor is to increase productivity while managing workloads for your team (including yours)!
+When you micro-manage, you lose the free time you gain with an effective virtual assistant on your team.

 Use Slack or a task management system to stay in touch with your VA and monitor work.
 Even a remote team needs a "headquarters."
 Teams can use Slack to brainstorm, ask each other questions, or pass files back and forth, among other uses.
 You can also use a project management system to manage tasks and baselines.

-It's Time to Hire a Property Management Virtual Assistant!
+It's Time to Find a Property Management Virtual Assistant!